-Only a few have studied this hateful ritual long enough and have the necessary courage to perform it, because it also demands a lot from the ritual caster and damages her spirit as well as that of the victim.
-You must be able to touch your victim, then you speak the words.
-Nothing can stop your hatred and if you succeed, you kill your victim in a gruesome way.
-The target of your revenge starts bleeding from all orifices of his body, his organs melt or his bones break - just as you like.
-If you fail to kill your victim, you will hurt him so much that he will never recover - and never forget, unless he has a very strong will.
-But be warned, if you fail to perform the ritual correctly, the annihilation will easily fall on yourself.
+Only a few have studied this spiteful ritual long enough and have the necessary courage to perform it.
+It demands a lot from the ritual caster and damages her spirit as well as that of the targeted victim.
+You must be able to touch your target; doing so you then speak the words.
+Channel your hatred into the ritual and if it is great enough, you shall kill your victim in a gruesome way.
+The target of your revenge shall bleed from all ther orifices, their organs will melt or their bones will break - all in accordance with your wishes.
+If you fail to kill your victim, you may still wound them so much that they will never recover and never forget - unless they have a very strong will.
+But be warned, if you fail to perform the ritual correctly, the annihilation might easily be visited on yourself instead.

 Banishes unnatural entities

 Activation: 1 hour; WP approximately 2 × POW of the being to be banished, 1d10 SAN.

 Description: This ritual is extremely complex and requires extensive preparation.
 It involves chanting in an ancient language and certain rhythmic gestures and hand movements, and requires at least three participants.
 There is no upper limit to the number of participants that can be involved.
 If performed as a group, not all participants need to know the ritual beforehand.
 The effects created by a successful Banishment ritual depend on the situation, an can be juded by the Game Master.
 SAN loss from seeing the creature to be banished may be added to the SAN cost of the spell, if applicable.